Brisbane Australia Temple: Temple presidents

 The church's temples are directed by a temple president and matron, each serving for a term of three years.
 The president and matron oversee the administration of temple operations and provide guidance and training for both temple patrons and staff.

 Serving from 2003 to 2006, the first president of the Brisbane Australia Temple was John D. Jeffrey, with Lois G. Jeffrey as matron.
 As of 2025, Garth S. Pitman is the president, with Joanne D. Pitman serving as matron.

 Admittance

-After construction was completed, a public open house was held from May 10 to June 7, 2003 (excluding Sundays).
+After construction was completed, a public open house was held from 10 May to 7 June 2003 (excluding Sundays).
 During the open house, over 50,000 people toured the temple.
-The temple was dedicated by Gordon B. Hinckley on June 15, 2003, in four sessions.
+The temple was dedicated by Gordon B. Hinckley on 15 June 2003, in four sessions.

 Like all the church's temples, it is not used for Sunday worship services.
 To members of the church, temples are regarded as sacred houses of the Lord.
 Once dedicated, only church members with a current temple recommend can enter for worship.